-You know that conference session that comes immediately after lunch (where more people than usual are nodding off)?
+You know that conference session that comes immediately after lunch (when it is always hardest to keep your audience engaged)?
 Guest blogger, Megan McJennett (full disclosure: she’s also my wife), attended one of those sessions this week and a funny thing happened.
 Everyone was engaged.
 Here’s what she observed:

 As I prepared myself for the always-dreaded post-lunch keynote address at the recent School’s Out Washington Bridge Conference, I thought to myself: how is he going to keep me engaged?
 Is he going to keep me awake?
 Is he going to keep me from checking my email?